yoctoproject/poky/documentation/ref-manual/classes.rst

 -  ``shebang-size:`` Check that the shebang line (``#!`` in the first line) in a packaged script is not longer than 128 characters, which can cause an error at runtime depending on the operating system.

--  ``split-strip:`` Reports that splitting or stripping debug symbols from binaries has failed.

 -  ``staticdev:`` Checks for static library files (``*.a``) in non-``staticdev`` packages.